Thyroid Cancer

 Surgical Experience and Team Expertise

-Your team may include board-certified surgeons and endocrinologists as well as medical and radiation oncologists, medical oncologists, interventional radiologists, nuclear medicine specialists, cytopathologists, nutritionists, and integrative medicine specialists.
+Your team may include board-certified surgeons and endocrinologists as well as medical and radiation oncologists, medical oncologists, interventional radiologists, nuclear medicine specialists, cytopathologists, and nutritionists.
 For your convenience, we've made it possible for you to see your team and undergo appropriate testing all in one day.
 Our specialists meet weekly to discuss patients, develop optimal care plans, and offer advanced surgical, medical, and follow-up care.
 Our goals are low complication rates, shorter hospital stays, fewer repeat operations, and less likelihood your cancer will recur.

 Latest National Practice Standards